pghalliday/grunt-mocha-test/README.md

 }
 ```

+NB.
+The `require` option can only be used with Javascript files, ie. it is not possible to specify a `./globals.coffee` in the above example.

 ### Generating coverage reports

 Here is an example gruntfile that registers 2 test tasks, 1 to run the tests and 1 to generate a coverage report using `blanket.js` to instrument the javascript on the fly.